 You can select a GitHub project from your personal account or an organization you have given Pages access to.
 This allows you to choose a GitHub repository to deploy using Pages.
 Both private and public repositories are supported.

-Once you have selected a repository, select Install & Authorize and Begin setup.
-You can then customize your deployment in the Set up builds and deployments page.
+Once you have selected a Git repository, select Install & Authorize and Begin setup.
+You can then customize your deployment in Set up builds and deployments.

 Production branch indicates the branch that Cloudflare Pages should use to deploy the production version of your site.
 For most projects, this is the

 master branch.
-All other branches that are not your production branch will be used for .
+All other branches that are not your production branch will be used for preview deployments.

 Depending on the framework, tool, or project you are deploying to Cloudflare Pages, you will need to specify the site’s build command and build output directory to tell Cloudflare Pages how to deploy your site.
-The contents of this directory are uploaded to Cloudflare Pages as your website’s contents.
+The content of this directory is uploaded to Cloudflare Pages as your website’s content.